-Are you looking for some of the best bookstores in Asheville, NC?
+Are you looking for the best bookstores in Asheville, NC?
 Don’t miss these Asheville bookstores, including a champagne book bar, used bookstores, and bookshops that are havens for writers and rebels.

 Do you want to know a secret?
-One of the main reasons that we moved to Asheville, North Carolina involves a BOOKSTORE.
-Yup, I moved to a city because I fell in love with the Asheville used and new bookstores.
+One of the main reasons that we moved to Asheville, North Carolina involves a bookstore.
+Yup, I moved to a city because I fell in love with the Asheville used and new bookstore scene.

-On our first visit EVER, we also dropped into another one of the BEST Asheville bookstores, Malaprop’s Bookstore/Cafe.
-My husband practically had to drag me out after I saw the local book displays, boasts of impressive author visits, and ENDLESS GEEKY-FUN BOOK SCHWAG.
+On our first visit to AVL, we also dropped into another one of the stellar Asheville bookstores, Malaprop’s Bookstore/Cafe.
+My husband practically had to drag me out after I saw the local book displays.

 Malaprop’s is our go-to bookstore when we are hanging out in downtown Asheville.
-A bonus is that Pack Memorial Library is close by (you can drop into their little used bookstore if you aren’t an Asheville resident.
+A bonus is that Pack Memorial Library is close by.
+You can drop into their little used bookstore if you aren’t an Asheville resident.

 Malaprop’s is perfect for book lovers wanting to grab a coffee at the cafe.
-You can attend a literary event and peruse the stacks filled with shiny new books, bestsellers, and indie selections.
-We personally love the book displays: discover books set in Asheville, staff favorites, local travel guides, and seasonal or relevant books to read ASAP.
+You can attend a literary event or peruse the stacks filled with shiny new books, bestsellers, and indie selections.

 If you didn’t already know, Asheville, North Carolina is literary heaven.
 The state is filled with local authors like Denise Kiernan and Megan Shepherd.
 Authors and writers love to talk about their books and writing at Malaprop’s events.